huntdatacenter/docs/docs/about/art/README.md

 *«There are no rules of architecture for a castle in the cloud.»*

  It's hard to imagine that Gilbert Chesterton aimed at digital clouds when he constructed his famous paradox more than a century ago.
-Anyway, the quote inspired us to explore an area where truly only your dreams and imaginations defines the boundaries - art.
+Regardless, the quote inspired us to explore an area where truly only your dreams and imaginations defines the boundaries - art.

 The field of data science is filled with abstract ideas that are hard to grasp and harder to discuss, such as data value, data space, clouds and ethical dimensions.